vtrbtf/resume/RESUME.md

 ## B2W Digital
 ### Mid level Software Developer  _[Rio de Janeiro - 2013/2016]_
-Working mainly with high available and high throughput microservices development for a single Retail domain (promotions and discounts).
-I had the opportunity to learn and join a great collaborative culture, with a product mindset and ownership.
-In that kind of environment, I was able to touch Operations and Infrastructure sides, creating a trusted relationship and DevOps culture.
-We also used a lot of tooling in order to create a monitoring infrastructure and help Ops visibility.
-Also, NoSQLs usage was something very familiar for us.
-I was part of a great team, which excelled on building resilient products, dealing with crucial zero downtime applications, and exercising a lean software development culture.
-We also worked with state of the art technologies ( at the time ), such as `Docker, Mesos/Marathon, Functional Java, NoSQLs ( Mongo, Riak, ElasticSearch, Solr ), AWS, RESTful services`.
-I also had experiences dealing with Black Friday events and being a teacher for Internal developers.
+As a product engineer, I've contributed with the development of promotions and discouts related microservices for the biggest brazillian ecommerce platform (B2W), mostly based on Java.
+We had to handle high load and deal with traffic spike in a daily basis.
+The team was autonomus, so we had to deal with every layer of the APIs architecture ( planning, provisioning, persistence and so on).
+I was able to touch Operations and Infrastructure sides and as a consequence, contribuiting to our DevOps culture.
+We also worked with modern technologies ( at the time ), such as `Docker, Mesos/Marathon, Functional Java, NoSQLs ( Mongo, Riak, ElasticSearch, Solr ), AWS, RESTful services`.
+I also had experiences dealing with Black Friday events and being a teacher for trainee developers.

 Developed products :
 - Promotions and discounts engine and service